IonutLupu00/pdf-processor/README.md

 Maven documentation https://maven.apache.org/guides/index.html

 The app requires having qpdf in the system path.
 Qpdf is packaged inside the dockerfile of the project.
+Temporary folders are created inside the system tmp folder where the input files are downloaded.
+The folders get deleted after each operation is completed.

 ## 📄 Endpoints